paulYRP/DNAm_ArrayWorkflow/README.md

   ```

 📑 **Report generation**

-No matter which path you take, running `make` will always produce an updated PDF report (`DNA.pdf`) that summarises all steps completed.
+Running `make` will always produce an updated PDF report (`DNA.pdf`) that summarises all steps completed.

 --------------
 ## Hardware Requirements